dyc3/senior-design/solution-overview.typ

   caption: "The Monolith's new internals"
 ) <Figure::monolith-class-new>

-Note how the connection to the Balancer is optional.
 The main differences between this and @Figure::monolith-class-current are:
 + Monoliths now have 2 types of clients representing how the client is connecting to the Monolith.
 + The RoomManager and ClientManager no longer communicate through Redis.